I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

-Ooty, developed by Britishers during the colonial era as a place to escape from the heat in the plains, is one of the most popular hill stations in South India.
-Its main attractions—like the Ooty boat club, botanical gardens and rose garden—are well known.
+Ooty, discovered and developed by Britishers during the colonial era as a place to escape from the heat in the plains, is one of the most popular hill stations in South India.
+Its main attractions—such as the Ooty boat club, botanical gardens and rose garden—are well known.
 But it also has a lesser-known side with beautiful valleys, lakes and meadows that are not frequented by regular travelers.
-This part of the mountain is also known as the Blue Mountain or Nilgiri.
+This part of the mountain is known as the Blue Mountain or Nilgiri.

 - Nilgiri Toy Train